Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with

 The model was able to show that when taking into account this treatment effect on the biomarker, the risk of terminal event is not significantly different between the two treatment arms.
-In the results, the mean parameters and their standard deviation are obtained by taking the ML estimates and the inverse Hessian matrix with \textbf{frailtypack} while the posterior mean and standard deviation of the posterior distribution were used with \textbf{R-INLA}.
+In the results, the mean parameters and their standard deviation are obtained by taking the ML estimates and the inverse Hessian matrix with \textbf{frailtypack} while the posterior mean and standard deviation of the posterior distribution were used with \textbf{INLA}.
+For the evolution of the SLD over time in the continuous part, we compared a model with a linear trend (fixed + random slope) with a more flexible model with two natural cubic splines with a knot at the median of observed times which corresponds to 6 months of follow-up (each spline is associated to a fixed and a random effect).
+The goodness of fit criterion was in favor of the flexible model with both \textbf{INLA} (DIC = 2787 with linear trend and DIC = 2260 with splines) and \textbf{frailtypack} (LCV = 0.45 with linear trend and LCV = 0.40 with splines).
+The splines are described in Figure S1 of the supplementary materials and the results with a linear trend are given in Table S5 of the supplementary materials.
+The first spline corresponds to an initial increase during the first year followed by a decrease for the rest of the follow-up while the second spline has an initial decrease during the first year and then increases for the rest of the follow-up.